The Potential for New and Innovative Uses of Information and Communications Technologies (ICTs) for Greening Canada

 What existing or potential opportunities exist to use Information and Communication Technologies (ICTs) to create a greener Canada?

-The Expert Panel on the Potential for New and Innovative Uses of Information and Communications Technologies (ICTs) for Greening Canada is chaired by David Miller, Counsel, International Business and Sustainability, Aird & Berlis LLP.
+The Expert Panel on the Potential for New and Innovative Uses of Information and Communications Technologies (ICTs) for Greening Canada is chaired by David Miller, President & CEO, WWF-Canada.
 For a complete list of panel members visit the Expert Panel on the Potential for New and Innovative Uses of Information and Communications Technologies (ICTs) for Greening Canada page.

 For further information, please contact: